Here’s a bone of contention I’ve been meaning to address for many years.

 And…..they repeated TWELVE songs which had already been issued on regular 45’s.
 They even repeated a track which was included on the clunky double-EP, “Magical Mystery Tour”.

-So, after all that, the label kept “singles” separate?
+So, after all that, they kept “singles” separate?

 No!
 They did not!